 Finding a new SSW employer is a process you can control.
 The information and protections are there — you just need to use them.
 Whether you choose to search on your own through Hello Work and online boards, or work with a placement agency like TGP, the same principles apply: verify the employer, get terms in writing, compare against market data, and never pay anyone for placement.

-Get Free Job Placement Support →Disclaimer: Information in this article is accurate as of May 2026 and is based on Japan's Immigration Control and Refugee Recognition Act, Employment Security Act, Labor Standards Act, and related regulations as currently in force.
+Consult TreeGlobalPartners →Disclaimer: Information in this article is accurate as of May 2026 and is based on Japan's Immigration Control and Refugee Recognition Act, Employment Security Act, Labor Standards Act, Minimum Wage Act, and related regulations as currently in force.
 The SSW framework, employer requirements, and immigration policies are subject to ongoing government review and change.
 Always verify current requirements with the Immigration Services Agency and the Ministry of Health, Labour and Welfare.
 This article is for general informational purposes only and does not constitute legal or immigration advice.